-If there was no strict majority in favor of “Advance”, the PR for the SIP is Merged at this point by its Manager.
+If there was a strict majority in favor of “Advance”, the PR for the SIP is Merged at this point by its Manager.
 Otherwise, a second vote between Reject and Keep will be used.
 A proposal needs more than 50% “Reject” votes to be rejected in that case.
 Otherwise, it is kept.

 Once in the implementation stage, the Committee is not concerned with the SIP anymore, until new concerns are discovered or until the implementation is ready.
 The SIP is now a recommendation for the compiler team or any other individual or group of people to provide an implementation of the proposal, as a pull request to the Scala 3 compiler repository.
 There is no set timeline for this phase.

 The implementers may hit challenges that were not foreseen by the Committee.
 Early users may also provide feedback based on practical experience with the Experimental feature.
 This feedback can be sent back to the Committee by implementers.
 This is done with a PR to the SIP repository, amending the previously merged SIP document or raising questions for challenges.
 In that case, the SIP Author and Reviewers will work together with the implementers to address the feedback.
 This is again an iterative process.
 Reviewers may merge changes to the proposal at their discretion during this phase.